Environmental control system: Cold air unit

-The primary component for the functioning of the cold air unit (CAU) is the Air Cycle Machine (ACM) cooling device.
-Some aircraft, including early Boeing 707 aircraft, used vapor-compression refrigeration like that used in home air conditioners.

-An ACM uses no Freon: the air itself is the refrigerant.
+The primary component of the cold air unit (CAU) is the air cycle machine (ACM) cooling device.
+An ACM uses no freon or other condensing-boiling substance; the air itself is the refrigerant, and does not change phase.
 The ACM is preferred over vapor cycle devices because of reduced weight and maintenance requirements.
+Some aircraft are exceptions, including early Boeing 707 aircraft, which used vapor-compression refrigeration like that in home air conditioners.

-Most jetliners are equipped with PACKs Meaning of abbreviation see here.
-The location of the air conditioning (AC) PACK(s) depends on the design of the aircraft.
+Most jetliners are equipped with PACKs, with the location depending on the design of the aircraft.
 In some designs, they are installed in the wing-to-body fairing between the two wings beneath the fuselage.
 On other aircraft (Douglas Aircraft DC-9 Series) the AC PACKs are located in the tail.
 The aircraft PACKs on the McDonnell Douglas DC-10/MD-11 and Lockheed L-1011 are located in the front of the aircraft beneath the flight deck.
 Nearly all jetliners have two PACKs, although larger aircraft such as the Boeing 747, Lockheed L-1011, and McDonnell-Douglas DC-10/MD-11 have three.

 The quantity of bleed air flowing to the AC pack is regulated by the flow control valve (FCV).
 One FCV is installed for each PACK.
 A normally closed isolation valve prevents air from the left bleed system from reaching the right PACK (and vice versa), although this valve may be opened in the event of loss of one bleed system.